Paramilitary punishment attacks in Northern Ireland: Restorative justice

 In 1990, the Belfast-based victim support group Base 2 was founded.
 In the first eight years, it helped more than 1,000 people stay in their communities and avoid punishment attacks.
 Since then, there have been community-based attempts to mediate conflict between paramilitaries and their targets via a restorative justice approach.
 These interventions have included verifying if an individual is under sentence of expulsion, helping such individuals relocate elsewhere, and eventually reintegrating them into the community.
 Alleged offenders may be offered mediation with the wronged party and asked to offer restitution or perform community service.
 As part of the programme, they have to stop the behaviour and cease using alcohol and drugs.
 These are voluntary programmes, and require the agreement of both parties.
 Some offenders prefer the official justice system or to suffer paramilitary punishment.

-Sinn Féin supported restorative justice, which was endorsed by the IRA in 1999; the organization also asked locals to stop requesting punishment attacks.
+Sinn Féin supported restorative justice, which was endorsed by the IRA in 1999; the organisation also asked locals to stop requesting punishment attacks.
 About this time, Community Restorative Justice Ireland (CRJI) was established to coordinate restorative justice initiatives in republican areas.
 The RUC's opposition to the centres made them ideologically acceptable to republicans.
 Before 2007, the republican restorative justice centres did not cooperate with the PSNI.
 CRJI is opposed by dissident republicans; Saoirse Irish Freedom (the organ of Republican Sinn Féin) once described it as "British double speak for collaboration with Crown Forces".
-Loyalist neighbourhoods have also seen community restorative justice approaches, organized by Northern Ireland Alternatives, which originated in the greater Shankill area in 1996 and worked closely with the police from the beginning, despite scepticism from law enforcement.
+Loyalist neighbourhoods have also seen community restorative justice approaches, organised by Northern Ireland Alternatives, which originated in the greater Shankill area in 1996 and worked closely with the police from the beginning, despite scepticism from law enforcement.

 Restorative justice initiatives involve former paramilitaries and have the support of local communities.
 According to a study by Atlantic Philanthropies, Alternatives prevented 71% of punishment attacks by loyalists and CRJI prevented 81% of attacks by republicans.
-For example, people who ask the IRA to commit an attack have been told that the organization is no longer willing to carry out attacks and redirected to CRJI.
+For example, people who ask the IRA to commit an attack have been told that the organisation is no longer willing to carry out attacks and redirected to CRJI.
 INLA and the Irish Republican Socialist Party have also dissociated themselves from paramilitary attacks.
 In 2006, the eighth report of the International Monitoring Commission described participation in restorative justice as one means by which paramilitaries attempted to maintain their role and exert influence.
-Another argument against restorative justice is that it institutionalizes a different justice system for the rich and poor.
+Another argument against restorative justice is that it institutionalises a different justice system for the rich and poor.